 You’ll be surprised at everything this pretty little town has to offer.
 Come for a visit.
 Plan to stay a while – maybe longer!

 A brief history of Durham

 Once part of the rich hunting and fishing grounds of the Saugeen Ojibway Nation, the area around Durham was eventually populated by European settlers and travellers.
-Incorporated in 1842, the town became a central hub with a flour mill, saw mill, and a bustling cattle market.
+Founded in 1842 and incorporated in 1872, the town became a central hub with a flour mill, saw mill, and a bustling cattle market.
 Over the years, Durham became known for furniture and cement manufacturing.

 Built along the winding Saugeen River, Durham boasts three dams including McGowan Falls, a popular destination for locals and visitors.
 Many trains once chugged through town, and the newly-rebuilt Heritage Walkway Bridge over the river is a scenic reminder of the railway’s importance.

 In 2000, Durham became a proud part of the Municipality of West Grey, along with the villages of Ayton, Neustadt and Elmwood.